Helenology/Research_Toolbox/Useful_theorem_sources.md

 - Van der Vaart, A. W. (2000).
 Asymptotic statistics (Vol. 3).
 Cambridge university press.

 This book records various topics of statistics.
 Highly recommanded !!

+#### Convergence rate in parametric model

+- Fan, J., & Li, R. (2001).
+Variable selection via nonconcave penalized likelihood and its oracle properties.
+Journal of the American statistical Association, 96(456), 1348-1360.

+This technique is generalized to the case of diverging dimensional in the following article.

+- Fan, J., & Peng, H. (2004).
+Nonconcave penalized likelihood with a diverging number of parameters.
+Annals of statistics, 32(3), 928-961.

 ### Martingale CLT